olemyk/spectrum_virtualize_exporter/README.md

       "https://my-other-v7000:7443":
         user: monitor2
         password: passw0rd1
     ```
+4. Build the Spectrum-Virtualize-Exporter.
+    ```
+    export GOPATH=your_gopath
+    cd your_gopath
+    git clone git@github.com:olemyk/spectrum-virtualize-exporter.git
+    cd spectrum-virtualize-exporter
+    go build
+    go install (Optional but recommended.
+This step will copy spectrum-virtualize-exporter binary package into $GOPATH/bin directory.
+It will be connvenient to copy the package to Monitoring docker image)
+    ```

 4. Start the exporter pointing to the auth file and with insecure if you dont have the certificates.